 Morris tells Billboard: "It was a very aggressive offer.
 They promised a lot of amazing things to us, and luckily everything has pulled through.
 We've not been shelved or waited for a single release date.
 Everything has honestly been moved earlier, so I feel like everyone over there has been really great about holding up their end of the bargain."

-It's a happy beginning for Morris, but she brings up extremely good points about the struggles that a lot of artists deal with: broken promises, shelved records, lapsed support.
-In The Band Perry's case, the plug was pulled on their single and their album was delayed (and still is).
+It's a happy beginning for Morris, but she brings up excellent points about the struggles that a lot of artists deal with: broken promises, shelved records, lapsed support.
+In The Band Perry's case, the plug was pulled on their single, and their album was delayed (and still is).

 That's why Big Machine Label Group's collective roster largely consists of a few modern superstars, legacy artists (Reba, Tim McGraw, Ronnie Dunn, Hank Williams Jr., Steven Tyler, and even Cheap Trick) and a bunch of people you've likely never heard of.
-And truth is, several of them you probably never will because they'll get dropped within the year.
+And the truth is, several of them you probably never will because they'll get dropped within the year.

 Instead, Big Machine can just throw their name and preliminary radio support behind several new artists, all of whom are likely tied down to unfavorable contracts pending their success.
 Granted, only a few will break that radio barrier.

 But it's really not bad for The Band Perry.
-They were hustling for 10 years before inking a big deal, and much of their success came from the way Big Machine was able to put them on the top of the pile.
+They were hustling for ten years before inking a big deal, and much of their success came from the way Big Machine was able to put them on the top of the pile.
 Now, being free from label obligations, it's just a matter of them and their team being calculated in their next steps to get on top of that pile again.

 Heck, only a few hours after the label split announcement last week, they brought more than 50,000 screaming fans to their feet as they opened Rodeo Houston.